nativelibs4java/Scalaxy/Reified/README.md

   ((c: Int) => capture$0.apply(capture$3.apply(c)))
 }
 ```
-You can see that captured values are inlined in the code (they have been converted from runtime value to AST representations of runtime values, like `Array(10, 20, 30)`), so that this AST has no external dependency apart from classes, stable objects and methods.
+You can see that captured constants (ints, arrays, and functions) are inlined in the code.
+They have been converted from runtime value to AST representations amenable for compilation, so that this AST has no external dependency apart from classes, stable objects and methods.

 Now comes the magic: Scalaxy/Reified performs some optimizations on the AST.

-First, we have function values that are always used as methods (i.e. nobody calls their `hashCode` or `compose` methods).
+First, you can see in that previous AST that function values are always used as methods (i.e. nobody calls their `hashCode` or `compose` methods).
 After a quick static analysis, Scalaxy/Reified produces the following equivalent AST:
 ```scala
 {
   def capture$0(x: Int): Int = x.*(x);